ouya/docs/ouya-everywhere.md

 ## Controller Input

 One common issue with Android games is supporting different controller hardware.
 We've created an `API` which will remap input from various controller manufacturers to the standard `OUYA` button layout.
-The remapping logic is provided by the `Cortex TV` Framework, and will be constantly updated to add support for more and more controllers.
+The remapping logic is provided by the `Cortex` Framework, and will be constantly updated to add support for more and more controllers.

 The easiest way to take advantage of this is by simply extending from the `OuyaActivity` class in the `ODK`.
 This will do a couple things automatically for you: